tayapro/twizy/README.md

 The tWIZY CLI app is built using Python and a little HTML, CSS as a Portfolio Project#3 for the Code Institute's Full Stack Developer(e-Commerce) course.

 [The live tWIZY CLI application](https://twizy-60a6fbc7304c.herokuapp.com/)

+## How To Play

+To start the game, a user needs to click "RUN PROGRAM" on [Heroku](https://twizy-60a6fbc7304c.herokuapp.com/).
+When the app launches, a player will see a login screen where they can enter a username consisting of only letters and with a length between 3 and 8 characters.
+This username will be used to track their progress and scores in the game. <br>
+On the home screen, a user can familiarize themselves with the quiz rules and start the game by pressing `g` button. <br>
+During the game, questions will be presented one at a time, and a player can select their answer using the arrow keys and submit it by pressing Enter. <br>
+As a user answers each question, the game will track their score and progress.
+After answering the 10th question, a player will be automatically taken to the Outcome screen where their final score, tier, and ranking on the champions board (if applicable) will be displayed.
+High scores are saved for future reference. <br>
+To exit the game, the player can press `q` on any screen (except Login) or use the `CTRL+C` command.

 ## Purpose